rajatgirotra/study/ipc/sysv/1_README.txt

 Underlying Data strcutures are: msgid_ds, semid_ds, and shmid_ds

 All Sys V IPC calls are based on an integer key, just like file operations are based on file descriptors.
-You must first Create/Open a Sys V IPC object using a key.
+You must first Create/Open a Sys V IPC object using an key.
 When the call is successfull, you get back and integer identifier.
 This identifier must be used in all future calls to other functions.
+So basically the input argument is also an integer key and the output is an integer identifier.
+This identifier is what needs to be used in all future calls on that IPC object.

 For example:
 Opening/creating msg q object: